imahdio/SOLIDWORKS-2022-Essential-Training/03-Basic Part Modeling/README.md

 nested-placed one inside the other
 ## Making revolved cuts
-fire sth up-to start a machine, piece of equipment, computer program, etc.
+fire sth up-to start a computer program, machine, piece of equipment, etc.

-cut away-To cut two things apart
+cut away-To remove the parts of something that you do not want by cutting them
 ## Applying materials, colors, and finishes
 >-appearances not going to change the physical properties of the parts themselves.
 They're just going to change the way they look